Order isomorphisms of sup-stable function spaces: continuous, Lipschitz, c-convex, and beyond: Studying (max,+) and order isomorphisms over specific sets

 In \cite[Theorem 1]{Sanchez2011}, it was first shown that, for Lipschitz functions on bounded metric spaces, the structure of order isomorphisms was necessarily that of lower semicontinuous functions, obtained in \Cref{thm:max_isophi_lsc}, with a bi-Lipschitz $\phi$.
 Extending this result to general metric spaces, \cite[Theorem 5.5, eq.(8)]{Leung2016} provided an ``if an only if'' condition on the existence of a bi-Lipschitz $\phi$.
 However at the moment, to the best of our knowledge there is no sufficient condition on the form of the function $g:\X\times\R\rightarrow\R$, not even lower semicontinuity,\footnote{On Lipschitz functions, even for $\phi=\Id$, the monograph \cite[Chapter 7]{Appell1990} says: \emph{``Quite amazing is the fact that the operator $J$ may act in a Hölder space, although the generating function $g$ is not continuous.''} Further conditions, like global Lipschitzianity of $J$, can however ensure that $J$ is affine as in \cite[Theorem 7.8]{Appell1990} for $\X=[0,1]$.
 The necessity of extra assumptions on $J$ is also discussed therein if one is interested by differentiability properties.} nor any specific results for order isomorphisms of the space of $1$-Lipschitz functions.

-Nevertheless a similar result to what follows was shown in \cite[Corollary 4.1]{Cabello2017} for 1-Lipschitz functions over complete metric space, for order isomorphisms that also preserve convex combinations, i.e.\ $J(sf+(1-s)f')=sJf+(1-s)Jf'$, through very different proof techniques such as bases of topologies.
+Nevertheless a similar result to what follows was shown in \cite[Corollary 4.1]{Cabello2017} for 1-Lipschitz functions over complete metric spaces, for order isomorphisms that also preserve convex combinations, i.e.\ $J(sf+(1-s)f')=sJf+(1-s)Jf'$, through very different proof techniques such as bases of topologies.
 The line of research of Cabello et al.\ on weak metrics was adapted later in \cite[Theorem 3.1]{Daniilidis2020} to Finsler manifolds.
 We instead do not ask that convexity is preserved but that $J$ commutes with the addition of constants. \begin{Definition} If $\X$ is a set, we say that a map $\delta: \X \times \X \to \R$ is a {\em weak metric} if, for all $x,y,z\in \X$, $\delta(x,z)\leq \delta(x,y)+\delta(y,z)$, and if the symmetrized map $\delta_s(x,y)=\delta(x,y)+\delta(y,x)$ defines an ordinary metric on $\X$.
 We say that a map $f: \X\to \R$ is {\em nonexpansive} with respect to $\delta$, or $1$-Lipschitz, if $f(x) \leq \delta(x,y)+ f(y) $ holds for all $x,y\in \X$.
 We denote by $\Lipb(\X,\R)$ the set of $1$-Lipschitz maps $f:\X \to \R$. \end{Definition}

 Unlike \cite{Cabello2017,Daniilidis2020}, we do not assume the weak metric to be nonnegative-valued, which allows us to consider the Funk metric in \Cref{example:Funk}, for which $\delta_s$ is the Hilbert metric.
 We still assume that $\delta_s$ is a metric, hence has nonnegative values.
+Our result reads as follows

 \begin{Theorem}[(max,+)-isomorphisms of 1-Lip] Let $\G$ (resp.\ $\F$) be the set of nonexpansive maps over a set equipped with a weak metric $(\X,\delta)$ (resp. $(\Y,\delta')$).
 Assume that $(\X,\delta)$ satisfies either i) that the closed balls of $(\X,\delta_s)$ are compact or ii) that $\delta=\frac12 \delta_s$ and $(\X,\delta_s)$ is complete, and that the same is true for $(\Y,\delta')$.
 Then every (max,+)-isomorphism $J$ from $\F$ onto $\G$ is of the form